Giant molecular clouds and their Type classification in M74: Toward understanding star formation and cloud evolution: Discussion

 \subsection{Star formation vs GMC mass/column density ---Breakdown of the K--S law}

 In Figure \ref{KSlaw} we show SFR in M74, estimated by [$L_{\mathrm{H\alpha}}$] /$[\mathrm{gas\ column\ density}]$ for high mass stars capable of ionizing \htwo ~regions, as a function of gas column density for four different resolutions from 50 pc to 1 kpc.
-SFR shows large dispersion with column density at a 50-100 pc scale, while the dispersion is smeared out at a 1 kpc scale.
-The kpc-scale smoothed property results in K-S law which states that SFR in galaxies is simply a function of column density.
-The law breaks down in resolved GMCs at 50-100 pc as first demonstrated by the divergent SFR depending on the GMC Type in the LMC (F99, \citet{Yamaguchi2001}, and K09), was confirmed in M33 \citep{Gratier2012,Onodera2010,Schruba2010}, NGC 1614 \citep{Xu2015}, and M74 \citep{Kreckel2018}.
-The present results lend support for the breakdown based on the GMC Types with significantly different SFRs in a grand design spiral.
+The SFR shows a large dispersion with column density at a 50--100 pc scale, whereas the dispersion is smeared out at a 1 kpc scale.
+The kpc-scale smoothed property results in the K--S law, which states that the SFR in galaxies is simply a function of the column density.
+The law breaks down into resolved GMCs at 50--100 pc, as first demonstrated by the divergent SFR depending on the GMC Type in the LMC (F99, \cite{Yamaguchi2001}, and K09), which was confirmed in M33 \citep{Gratier2012,Onodera2010,Schruba2010}, NGC 1614 \citep{Xu2015}, and M74 \citep{Kreckel2018}.
+The present results support the breakdown based on GMC Types with significantly different SFRs in a grand design spiral.